speakeasy-api/openapi-directory/SDKs/amazonaws.com/rds/2014-10-31/typescript/README.md

 * `getImportInstallationMedia` - Imports the installation media for a DB engine that requires an on-premises customer provided license, such as SQL Server.
 * `getModifyCertificates` - <p>Override the system-default Secure Sockets Layer/Transport Layer Security (SSL/TLS) certificate for Amazon RDS for new DB instances temporarily, or remove the override.</p> <p>By using this operation, you can specify an RDS-approved SSL/TLS certificate for new DB instances that is different from the default certificate provided by RDS.
 You can also use this operation to remove the override, so that new DB instances use the default certificate provided by RDS.</p> <p>You might need to override the default certificate in the following situations:</p> <ul> <li> <p>You already migrated your applications to support the latest certificate authority (CA) certificate, but the new CA certificate is not yet the RDS default CA certificate for the specified Amazon Web Services Region.</p> </li> <li> <p>RDS has already moved to a new default CA certificate for the specified Amazon Web Services Region, but you are still in the process of supporting the new CA certificate.
 In this case, you temporarily need additional time to finish your application changes.</p> </li> </ul> <p>For more information about rotating your SSL/TLS certificate for RDS DB engines, see <a href="https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL-certificate-rotation.html"> Rotating Your SSL/TLS Certificate</a> in the <i>Amazon RDS User Guide</i>.</p> <p>For more information about rotating your SSL/TLS certificate for Aurora DB engines, see <a href="https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/UsingWithRDS.SSL-certificate-rotation.html"> Rotating Your SSL/TLS Certificate</a> in the <i>Amazon Aurora User Guide</i>.</p>
 * `getModifyCurrentDbClusterCapacity` - <p>Set the capacity of an Aurora Serverless DB cluster to a specific value.</p> <p>Aurora Serverless scales seamlessly based on the workload on the DB cluster.
 In some cases, the capacity might not scale fast enough to meet a sudden change in workload, such as a large number of new transactions.
 Call <code>ModifyCurrentDBClusterCapacity</code> to set the capacity explicitly.</p> <p>After this call sets the DB cluster capacity, Aurora Serverless can automatically scale the DB cluster based on the cooldown period for scaling up and the cooldown period for scaling down.</p> <p>For more information about Aurora Serverless, see <a href="https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.html">Using Amazon Aurora Serverless</a> in the <i>Amazon Aurora User Guide</i>.</p> <important> <p>If you call <code>ModifyCurrentDBClusterCapacity</code> with the default <code>TimeoutAction</code>, connections that prevent Aurora Serverless from finding a scaling point might be dropped.
 For more information about scaling points, see <a href="https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.how-it-works.html#aurora-serverless.how-it-works.auto-scaling"> Autoscaling for Aurora Serverless</a> in the <i>Amazon Aurora User Guide</i>.</p> </important> <note> <p>This action only applies to Aurora Serverless DB clusters.</p> </note>
-* `getModifyDbCluster` - <p>Modify a setting for an Amazon Aurora DB cluster.
-You can change one or more database configuration parameters by specifying these parameters and the new values in the request.
-For more information on Amazon Aurora, see <a href="https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html"> What Is Amazon Aurora?</a> in the <i>Amazon Aurora User Guide.</i> </p> <note> <p>This action only applies to Aurora DB clusters.</p> </note>
 * `getModifyDbClusterEndpoint` - <p>Modifies the properties of an endpoint in an Amazon Aurora DB cluster.</p> <note> <p>This action only applies to Aurora DB clusters.</p> </note>
-* `getModifyDbClusterSnapshotAttribute` - <p>Adds an attribute and values to, or removes an attribute and values from, a manual DB cluster snapshot.</p> <p>To share a manual DB cluster snapshot with other Amazon Web Services accounts, specify <code>restore</code> as the <code>AttributeName</code> and use the <code>ValuesToAdd</code> parameter to add a list of IDs of the Amazon Web Services accounts that are authorized to restore the manual DB cluster snapshot.
-Use the value <code>all</code> to make the manual DB cluster snapshot public, which means that it can be copied or restored by all Amazon Web Services accounts.</p> <note> <p>Don't add the <code>all</code> value for any manual DB cluster snapshots that contain private information that you don't want available to all Amazon Web Services accounts.</p> </note> <p>If a manual DB cluster snapshot is encrypted, it can be shared, but only by specifying a list of authorized Amazon Web Services account IDs for the <code>ValuesToAdd</code> parameter.
-You can't use <code>all</code> as a value for that parameter in this case.</p> <p>To view which Amazon Web Services accounts have access to copy or restore a manual DB cluster snapshot, or whether a manual DB cluster snapshot is public or private, use the <a>DescribeDBClusterSnapshotAttributes</a> API action.
-The accounts are returned as values for the <code>restore</code> attribute.</p> <note> <p>This action only applies to Aurora DB clusters.</p> </note>
 * `getModifyDbProxyEndpoint` - Changes the settings for an existing DB proxy endpoint.
 * `getModifyDbProxyTargetGroup` - Modifies the properties of a <code>DBProxyTargetGroup</code>.
 * `getModifyDbSnapshot` - <p>Updates a manual DB snapshot with a new engine version.
 The snapshot can be encrypted or unencrypted, but not shared or public. </p> <p>Amazon RDS supports upgrading DB snapshots for MySQL, Oracle, and PostgreSQL. </p>
-* `getModifyDbSnapshotAttribute` - <p>Adds an attribute and values to, or removes an attribute and values from, a manual DB snapshot.</p> <p>To share a manual DB snapshot with other Amazon Web Services accounts, specify <code>restore</code> as the <code>AttributeName</code> and use the <code>ValuesToAdd</code> parameter to add a list of IDs of the Amazon Web Services accounts that are authorized to restore the manual DB snapshot.
-Uses the value <code>all</code> to make the manual DB snapshot public, which means it can be copied or restored by all Amazon Web Services accounts.</p> <note> <p>Don't add the <code>all</code> value for any manual DB snapshots that contain private information that you don't want available to all Amazon Web Services accounts.</p> </note> <p>If the manual DB snapshot is encrypted, it can be shared, but only by specifying a list of authorized Amazon Web Services account IDs for the <code>ValuesToAdd</code> parameter.
-You can't use <code>all</code> as a value for that parameter in this case.</p> <p>To view which Amazon Web Services accounts have access to copy or restore a manual DB snapshot, or whether a manual DB snapshot public or private, use the <a>DescribeDBSnapshotAttributes</a> API action.
-The accounts are returned as values for the <code>restore</code> attribute.</p>
-* `getModifyDbSubnetGroup` - Modifies an existing DB subnet group.
-DB subnet groups must contain at least one subnet in at least two AZs in the Amazon Web Services Region.
-* `getModifyEventSubscription` - <p>Modifies an existing RDS event notification subscription.
-You can't modify the source identifiers using this call.
-To change source identifiers for a subscription, use the <code>AddSourceIdentifierToSubscription</code> and <code>RemoveSourceIdentifierFromSubscription</code> calls.</p> <p>You can see a list of the event categories for a given source type (<code>SourceType</code>) in <a href="https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Events.html">Events</a> in the <i>Amazon RDS User Guide</i> or by using the <code>DescribeEventCategories</code> operation.</p>
 * `getModifyGlobalCluster` - <p> Modify a setting for an Amazon Aurora global cluster.
 You can change one or more database configuration parameters by specifying these parameters and the new values in the request.
 For more information on Amazon Aurora, see <a href="https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html"> What Is Amazon Aurora?</a> in the <i>Amazon Aurora User Guide.</i> </p> <note> <p>This action only applies to Aurora DB clusters.</p> </note>
 * `getPromoteReadReplica` - <p>Promotes a read replica DB instance to a standalone DB instance.</p> <note> <ul> <li> <p>Backup duration is a function of the amount of changes to the database since the previous backup.
 If you plan to promote a read replica to a standalone instance, we recommend that you enable backups and complete at least one backup prior to promotion.
 In addition, a read replica cannot be promoted to a standalone instance when it is in the <code>backing-up</code> status.
 If you have enabled backups on your read replica, configure the automated backup window so that daily backups do not interfere with read replica promotion.</p> </li> <li> <p>This command doesn't apply to Aurora MySQL and Aurora PostgreSQL.</p> </li> </ul> </note>
 * `getPromoteReadReplicaDbCluster` - <p>Promotes a read replica DB cluster to a standalone DB cluster.</p> <note> <p>This action only applies to Aurora DB clusters.</p> </note>